yminsky/core-hello-world/README.md

 Message Broker
 --------------

-This is the most complicated example.  `broker_server.native` is a simple message broker that allows you to publish and subscribe to streams of data.  `broker_client.native` is a client that lets you do a few operations, including publishing, subscribing, getting a dump of the current state of the server, and shutting the server down.
+This is the most complicated example.  `broker_server.exe` is a simple message broker that allows you to publish and subscribe to streams of data.  `broker_client.exe` is a client that lets you do a few operations, including publishing, subscribing, getting a dump of the current state of the server, and shutting the server down.